slightlynybbled/mats/docs/source/pages/contribution_guidelines.rst

 may be closed due to lack of information.

 Feature request issues may warrant discussion in that thread.
-It is expected that some small amount of features may be implemented in the future, but this project is not intended to be a large-scale project and, thus, a large quantity of features is not expected.
+It is expected that some features may be implemented in the future, but this project is not intended to be the `pytest` or the `django` of manufacturing test and, thus, I don't anticipate a large feature set.

 Guidelines for Pull Requests
 ----------------------------